deeplearning4j/deeplearning4j/README.md

 [![Join the chat at https://gitter.im/deeplearning4j/nd4s](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/deeplearning4j/nd4s?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-ND4S is an Apache2 Licensed open-sourced Scala bindings for [ND4J](https://github.com/deeplearning4j/nd4j).
+ND4S is Apache 2.0-licensed open-source Scala bindings for [ND4J](https://github.com/deeplearning4j/nd4j).

-#Main Features
+# Main Features
 * NDArray manipulation syntax sugar with safer type.
 * NDArray slicing syntax, similar with NumPy.

-#Installation
+# Installation

-##Install via Maven
+## Install via Maven
 ND4S is already included in official Maven repositories.

 With IntelliJ, incorporation of ND4S is easy: just create a new Scala project, go to "Project Settings"/Libraries, add "From Maven...", and search for nd4s.

 No need for git-cloning & compiling!

-##Clone from the GitHub Repo
+## Clone from the GitHub Repo
 ND4S is actively developed.
 You can clone the repository, compile it, and reference it in your project.

 Clone the repository: